Annual Salary

 Refresher course

 If you're returning to work, you might need to do refresher training.
-You can find out more about returning to be a HGV driver.
+Find out more about returning to be a HGV driver.

 Skills Bootcamp

-You might be able to apply for a place on a Skills Bootcamp in HGV driving.
+You might be able to apply for a place on a Skills Bootcamp for HGV driving.

 Skills Bootcamps are free, flexible courses that last up to 16 weeks.